-Welcome to this, the Spring 2006 issue of Epigraph.
+Epigraph.
+The issue of Epigraph.
 The issue is being circulated mainly in the conference bags of the 2006 regional ILAE conferences and has a different purpose from the three 2006 online issues of Epigraph.
-The online issues are sent by email to all ILAE members and have a newsletter function and format - and on page 10 there is an article which provides more details on this new ILAE initiative.
-In contrast, this print edition is intended primarily to an overview of the ILAE and some of its activities.
-Although hopefully all ILAE members will learn something from the issue, it is designed particularly for new members, and also for the non-members, attending the ILAE conferences, and for those who have not had much contact with the ILAE hefore.
+The online issues are sent by email to all ILAE members and have a newsletter function and format - and on page 8 there is an article which provides more details on this new ILAE initiative.
+In contrast, this print edition is intended primarily to give an overview of the ILAE and some of its activities.
+Although hopefully all ILAE members will learn something from the issue, it is designed particularly for new members and also for the non-members attending the ILAE conferences, and for those who have not had much contact with the ILAE before.

-ILAE is an organisation which was founded in 1909 and which has in recent years progressively grown in size and in the range of its activities.
+ILAE is an organisation which was founded in 1909 and which has in recent years expanded in size and in the range of its activities.
 There are now 96 chapters and over 15,000 members around the world.
-The purpose and structure of the ILAE and details of some of the ILAE activities are featured on different pages of this issue.
-I have included an ILAE 'primer' and articles on its national chapters, the composition of the Executive Committee and commissions and TaskForces, the Global Campaign, the ILAE regional and international conferences, the ILAE website, the online newsletter Epigraph and the ILAE's scientific journal Epilepsia.
-The most important new initiative of the ILAE is to promote epilepsy education - and Peter Wolf, ILAE
+The purpose and structure of the ILAE and details of some of the ILAE activities are featured on different pages of this Continued on page 2